MagicScribble/bubuloo-kids-learning-app/index.md

 # 🎨 Bubuloo Kids Learning Games

 Hi!
+My name is Olena.
 I’m an indie developer and illustrator passionate about building calm, ad-free digital spaces for kids.

 Bubuloo is my ongoing collection of handcrafted educational apps for toddlers and preschoolers — designed to turn screen time into something gentle, playful, and meaningful.